gabriellealexa/Inforiot-frontend/README.md

 # inforiot-frontend
-A React application for reading the news, vetted for credibility and bias, to cure all the fake news.
+A React application for reading the news, vetted for credibility and bias, to fix the problem of fake news.